dslaborg/frequency-pretraining/README.md

 ### Visualization scripts

-The `scripts/visulaization` directory contains scripts used to create the figures used in our paper.
+The `scripts/visualization` directory contains scripts used to create the figures used in our paper.

 #### sample_prob_plots.py

 Creates sample bar charts that were used in Figure 1 of the paper.

 Sample call: `python scripts/visualization/sample_prob_plots.py`

+#### visualize_matrix_nepochs_vs_nsubjects_testdata_cv.py

+Creates the plot used in Figure 3 of the paper by reading the results of experiment group exp002 from the `logs` directory.

+Sample call: `python scripts/visualization/visualize_matrix_nepochs_vs_nsubjects_testdata_cv.py`

+#### visualize_metrics_pretraining.py

+Creates the plot used in Figure 4 of the paper by reading the results of experiment group exp001 from the `logs` directory.

+Sample call: `python scripts/visualization/visualize_metrics_pretraining.py`

 #### visualize_nsubjects_vs_mf1_testdata_cv.py